Liberal Party of Australia: Opposition (1983–1996)

-Howard Government
+Howard government

 Labor's Paul Keating lost the 1996 Election to the Liberals' John Howard.
-The Liberals had been in Opposition for 13 years.
-With John Howard as Prime Minister, Peter Costello as Treasurer and Alexander Downer as Foreign Minister, the Howard Government remained in power until their electoral defeat to Kevin Rudd in 2007.
+The Liberals had been in Opposition for exactly 13 years.
+John Howard was sworn in as prime minister on 11 March, the 13th anniversary of the Liberals entering opposition following the swearing in of Bob Hawke.
+With Howard as prime minister, Peter Costello as treasurer and Alexander Downer as foreign minister, the Howard government remained in power until their electoral defeat to Kevin Rudd in 2007.

 Howard generally framed the Liberals as being conservative on social policy, debt reduction and matters like maintaining Commonwealth links and the American Alliance but his premiership saw booming trade with Asia and expanding multiethnic immigration.
-His government concluded the Australia-United States Free Trade Agreement with the Bush Administration in 2004.
+His government concluded the Australia-United States Free Trade Agreement with the Bush administration in 2004.

-Howard differed from his Labor predecessor Paul Keating in that he supported traditional Australian institutions like the Monarchy in Australia, the commemoration of ANZAC Day and the design of the Australian flag, but like Keating he pursued privatisation of public utilities and the introduction of a broad based consumption tax (although Keating had dropped support for a GST by the time of his 1993 election victory).
 Howard's premiership coincided with Al Qaeda's 11 September attacks on the United States.
-The Howard Government invoked the ANZUS treaty in response to the attacks and supported America's campaigns in Afghanistan and Iraq.
+The Howard government invoked the ANZUS treaty in response to the attacks and supported America's campaigns in Afghanistan and Iraq.

+Howard differed from his Labor predecessor Paul Keating in that he supported traditional Australian institutions like the monarchy in Australia, the commemoration of ANZAC Day and the design of the Australian flag, but like Keating he pursued privatisation of public utilities and the introduction of a broad based consumption tax (although Keating had dropped support for a GST by the time of his 1993 election victory).
+Howard convened the 1998 Australian Constitutional Convention to discuss whether Australia should become a republic and called a referendum in 1999, which saw the minimalist republican model endorsed by the Convention rejected by voters.
+Howard did not support the republic, but proposed a new preamble to the Constitution that began by expressing hope in God and went on to "honour" Aboriginal and Torres Islander peoples "for their deep kinship with their lands and for their ancient and continuing cultures which enrich the life of our country..."
+This proposed preamble was also voted down in the referendum.

-In the 2004 Federal elections the party strengthened its majority in the Lower House and, with its coalition partners, became the first federal government in twenty years to gain an absolute majority in the Senate.
+In the 2004 federal elections the party strengthened its majority in the lower house and, with its coalition partners, became the first federal government in twenty years to gain an absolute majority in the Senate.
 This control of both houses permitted their passing of legislation without the need to negotiate with independents or minor parties, exemplified by industrial relations legislation known as WorkChoices, a wide-ranging effort to increase deregulation of industrial laws in Australia.

 In 2005, Howard reflected on his government's cultural and foreign policy outlook in oft repeated terms:

 The 2007 federal election saw the defeat of the Howard federal government, and the Liberal Party was in opposition throughout Australia at the state and federal level; the highest Liberal office-holder at the time was Lord Mayor of Brisbane Campbell Newman.
-This ended after the 2008 Western Australian state election, when Colin Barnett became Premier of that state.
+This ended after the 2008 Western Australian state election, when Colin Barnett became premier of that state.